Tenshin000/Healthhub/README.md

 ## Features

-- **User Profile Management**: Users can update their personal information and manage their profiles.
+- **User Profile Management**: Users can update their personal information and manage their profiles;
-- **Appointments**: Patients can view, schedule, and manage their appointments with doctors.
+- **Appointments**: Patients can view, schedule, and manage their appointments with doctors;
-- **Favorites**: Patients can interact with their favorite doctors, including endorsements and reviews.
+- **Favorites**: Patients can interact with their favorite doctors, including endorsements and reviews;
 - **Analytics**: Doctors can access analytics on visits, earnings, and patient interactions.

 ---